9 Fun Things to Do When You Visit São Paulo, Brazil

 Benedito Calixto Square is another fun spot to check out in the city, especially on Saturdays.
 This is when lots of vendors come to the open-air market to sell everything from furniture to records and food.
 This is a great place to find artisan-made items made from hand to take back home, try local foods, and listen to festive live music.
 Visitors often notice a shift in the day from the morning crowd, which is mostly families and couples shopping at the market then to the afternoon and evening crowd, which is mostly people sipping cold beers, chatting, and hanging out.
 A few hot spots to check out in this area include Consulado Mineiro, São Benedito, Teu Lar, and Escondidinho da Amada.

 The Museu do Futebol is a must-visit destination for any soccer fans, but also an interesting place to stop by for everyone because of how important soccer is in Brazilian culture.
 You’ll find multiple rooms here with sports memorabilia and interactive exhibits that are great for fans and families with kids.
-The museum is open Tuesdays through Fridays from 9am to 5pm and on Saturdays and Sundays from 10am to 6pm.
+The museum is open every day, except Mondays, from 9 am to 5 pm.
 Plan your visit for Saturday to take advantage of free admission for all visitors.